hartwigmedical/hmftools/isofox/README.md

 #### B. Adjust expected rates for biases and re-estimate abundances per transcript

-The calculated biases are applied as a weighting to each raw fragment based on it's GC, positional and fragment length characteristics.
+The calculated biases are applied as a weighting to each raw fragment based on its GC, positional and fragment length characteristics.
 Steps 4 and 5 are then repeated.

 ### 7. Counting and characterisation of novel splice junctions